Rabadash8820/UnityAssemblies/docs/v3/usage.md

 </Project>
 ```

+> [!IMPORTANT]
-**Note: the Unity project must have been opened recently, so that the `Library/` folder actually contains the imported assemblies!**
+> The Unity project must have been opened once, so that the `Library/` folder actually contains the imported assemblies!

+> [!TIP]
-Also note that, while there are short-hand properties for a couple assemblies under the `PackageCache` folder (see the [full list](./short-hand-properties.md)),
+> While there are short-hand properties for a couple assemblies under the `PackageCache` folder (see the [full list](./short-hand-properties.md)),
-there are _no_ short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
+> there are _no_ short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
-That folder is completely flat, so you can just reference assemblies there by filename.
+> That folder is completely flat, so you can just reference assemblies there by filename.

 ## Referencing assemblies at non-default install locations